MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module5_2-improve-reliability-performance-github-copilot-chat.md

 GitHub Copilot Chat can help you improve the performance of your code by providing suggestions for optimizing algorithms, reducing unnecessary computations, using multithreading and asynchronous programming, and minimizing I/O operations.

-## Improve code reliability and performance using GitHub Copilot Chat

-In this exercise, you use GitHub Copilot Chat to generate suggestions that help you improve code reliability and performance in a sample application.

-### Prepare sample apps in your Visual Studio Code environment

-You use the **APL2007M5BankAccount-Reliability** project during this exercise.
-It's located in the **SampleApps** folder that you downloaded in the previous unit.
-You should be able to find the SampleApps folder on your Windows Desktop.

-Open the **APL2007M5BankAccount-Reliability** sample app in Visual Studio Code.

 ### Develop prompts for GitHub Copilot Chat

 The prompts you write for GitHub Copilot Chat should provide a clearly defined context and intent.
 Consider the following suggestions when developing your prompts: